siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 ### Setup
 Homing needs to be set up exactly for it to work.
 And the switches need to be firing exactly and not picking up spurious noise.
 This is s step-by-step guide to setting up homing by doing one thing at a time.

 **BEFORE YOU DO ANYTHING** Realize that the switch inputs are limited to 3.3 volts.
 Do not apply higher voltages as this may damage the processor.
+In normal wiring this is not an issue as the switches are just tied to ground; but for active switches or other configurations this must be dealt with.

 **[1]** Disable the min and max switches on all axes:
 <pre>